mattmakai/fullstackpython.com/content/posts/171101-continuous-delivery-devops-you.markdown

 additional resources from my technical talk on DevOps and Continuous Delivery concepts given at my alma mater, the University of Virginia, to the [M.S. in Management of Information Technology program](https://www.commerce.virginia.edu/ms-mit) on November 2nd and 4th of 2017.

-Links to learn more about the concepts presented in this talk can be found at the bottom of the page.
+Links to learn more about the concepts presented in this talk can be found in the sidebar and at the bottom of this page.

 ----